 They prepare and execute some sort of assessment to ensure that students are progressing.
-There is some way to measure the success of the child and to use that measure to pace the instruction going forward.
+There is some way to measure the child's success and use that measure to pace the instruction going forward.

-An educator supports the learner, ignites the passion of discovery and helps the child become a life long learner.
-They understand multiple methods of teaching and know how to prepare and predict what a student will need to achieve success.
+An educator supports the learner, ignites the passion of discovery and helps the child become a lifelong learner.
+They understand multiple teaching methods and know-how to prepare and predict what a student will need to achieve success.

-Let’s take dinosaurs for example, while a teacher may prepare an activity that matches dinosaur teeth with the types of food that Dinos eat, an educator will create this lesson and then corresponding lessons and activities that show how knowing this for Dinos can help the child determine what foods animals of today eat.
+Let's take dinosaurs, for example;.
+At the same time, a teacher may prepare an activity that matches dinosaur teeth with the types of food that Dinos eat; an educator will create this lesson and then corresponding lessons and activities that show how knowing this for Dinos can help the child determine what foods animals of today eat.
 An educator may have a whole host of lessons planned for a month that incorporate math skills, language skills and encourage further study.
-To approach the topic in a way that allows for more connections to be made that just knowing the names of the dinosaurs but what is the root of the word and how does that match with words we use everyday.
-It’s a deeper dive, and a broader dive than just teaching the material.
+To approach the topic in a way that allows for more connections to be made than just knowing the names of the dinosaurs, but what is the root of the word and how does that connect with words we use everyday.
+It's a deeper dive, and a broader dive than just teaching the material.
 It also is more intentional.
 Because an educator would know, and have planned, that the counting Dino activity they master in this unit then builds to learning addition in the next unit.

-It is important to know that there is a place for all of these practices in a child’s life.
+It is essential to know that there is a place for all of these practices in a child's life.
 All are important and support kids as they grow.
-They learn from teachers, they are enriched by nannies and coaches and parents, they are guided by educators.
-One is not more central than the other and when we can provide all of this for our kids we have done our job well.
+They learn from teachers, nannies, and coaches, and parents enrich them, educators guide them.
+One is not more central than the other, and when we can provide all of this for our kids, we have done our job well.
 We will raise inquisitive, bright humans who will have the tools to change the world!

-Thinking of finding and educated nanny or private educator for your family?
-Let help you find the best fit for your family.
+Are you thinking of finding an educated nanny or private educator for your family?
+Let us help you find the best fit for your family.